sbcgua/ajson/docsite/docs/50-writing.md

 j->setx( '/a/b/c: 1' ).

 " and also arrays and objects
-" Note, the object must be in complete json format, with "" j->setx( '/a: { "b": "abc" }' ).
-j->setx( '/a: [1,2,3]' ).
+" Note, the object must be in complete json format, with "", "   as such a value triggers full-scale parsing under the hood j->setx( '/a: { "b": "abc" }' ). j->setx( '/a: [1,2,3]' ).